 After entering the operating room, you will be administered anesthesia to put you to sleep.
 The anesthesia team will go over all questions you may have regarding anesthesia prior to your surgery.
 Generally, the procedure involves the following:

-When you wake up you will be in recovery (PACU).
-The nurses will monitor your vitals and provide medications to control the pain.
-You may or may not have a drain located in the surgical site (instructions for emptying the drain/removal will be provided via the nursing staff).
+When you wake up, you will be in the recovery room (PACU).
+The nurses will monitor your vitals and provide medications to control any pain you are experiencing.
+You may or may not have a drain located at the surgical site (instructions for emptying the drain/removal will be provided via the nursing staff).
 If you wake up with a drain, do not change the dressing until the drain is removed.
-You will be given a postoperative appointment to have your drain removed in the office.
+You will be given a post-operative appointment to have your drain removed in the office.

 You will be up and walking a few hours after surgery to help reduce the risk of blood clots.
 Walk as much as tolerated and work up to walking a mile per day.

-Once home, take care of your incision site and protect your back by returning to activity slowly.
+Once home, take care of your incision site and protect your back by returning to your daily activities slowly.

-Restrictions include limit bending and twisting and no lifting over 10-15 lbs.
+Restrictions include limiting bending and twisting, and no lifting over 10-15 lbs.
 If given a back brace, wear it when ambulating.

 Make sure to call your doctor and make any necessary follow-up appointments.